-- Rules are put into place to allow everyone to be able to participate safely. - Activities in this unit can be modified from their original form in order to increase participation and include all ability levels. - Everyone has something to contribute to the group and to the activity. - Using each person's unique qualities and aptitudes can contribute to the success of the team. - "The greatest leader is not necessarily the one who does great things.
-He is the one that gets the people to do the greatest things" Ronald Reagan - Application of effective negotiation and assertive behavior are an asset in communication and teamwork. - Application of anger management, peer mediation, and reflective listening skills can create a healthy environment and help to solve conflicts.
+- Rules are put into place to allow everyone to be able to participate safely. - Activities in this unit can be modified from their original form in order to increase participation and include all ability levels. - Application of effective negotiation and assertive behavior are an asset in communication and teamwork. - Application of anger management, peer mediation, and reflective listening skills can create a healthy environment and help to solve conflicts. - Everyone has something to contribute to the group and to the activity. - Each person has unique qualities and aptitudes.